Capital Gains Tax on Real Estate in India: LTCG Rate, Exemptions & Calculation Guide

 The Indian tax system offers several exemptions that can help reduce or eliminate your capital gains tax liability on real estate transactions.
 Let’s explore these valuable exemptions:

-This is one of the most widely used exemptions for long-term capital gains.
+This is the most widely used exemption for long-term capital gains.
 Under Section 54 of the Income Tax Act:

 For example, if your long-term capital gain is ₹30 lakhs and you purchase a new house for ₹25 lakhs, your exemption would be limited to ₹25 lakhs.
 The remaining ₹5 lakhs would be taxable.

-• The remaining ₹5 crores will be taxable at applicable long-term capital gains rates
+- The remaining ₹5 crores will be taxable at the applicable LTCG rate

-Option for Two Residential Houses: A taxpayer has an option to make investment in two residential houses in India to claim Section 54 exemption.
-This option can be exercised only once in a lifetime, provided the amount of long-term capital gain does not exceed ₹2 crores.
+Option for Two Residential Houses: You can invest in up to two residential houses in India to claim Section 54 exemption.
+This option can be exercised only once in a lifetime, provided the long-term capital gain does not exceed ₹2 crores.

-2. Section 54EC Exemption for Investment in Bonds
+2. Section 54EC — Exemption via Capital Gains Bonds

-Another option for saving on capital gains tax is to invest in specified bonds:
+Another option for saving on capital gains tax is to invest in specified bonds within 6 months of the sale date:

-3. Section 54F Exemption for Sale of Non-Residential Property
+3. Section 54F — Exemption on Sale of Non-Residential Property

-If you sell a non-residential property (like commercial property or land):
+If you sell a non-residential property (such as commercial property or land):

-• You can claim exemption if you invest the entire sale proceeds (not just the capital gains) in a residential house.
+- You can claim exemption if you invest the entire net sale consideration (not just the capital gains) in a residential house property in India.

 For entrepreneurs and startup investors: